cloudmesh-community/fa19-516-158/project/report.md

 * Using CM-BURN command to burn multiple SD cards at once
 * Deploying Hadoop and Spark on Raspberry PI Clusters
 * Creating a cluster with as many nodes as we have SD cards for

-## Introduction

-Majority of the data in today's world has been stored in HDFS.
-HDFS stands for Hadoop Distributed Storage System.
-The Raspberry Pi provides to the community a cheap platform with the ability to expose Linux and other operating systems to the masses.
-Due to its cost point, it is easy to buy a PI and experiment with it.
-As such this platform has been ideal to lower the entry barrier to advanced computing from the university level to highschool, middle school and even elementary school.
-However, the PI has also been used by universities and even national labs.
-Due to its availability and its convenient accessibility, it has become a staple of our educational pipeline.
-Due to its price point the PI can also be used to build cheap clusters putting forward a hardware platform ideal for experimenting with issues such as networking and cluster management as an educational tool.
-Many such efforts exist to use a PI as a cluster environment.

-So it would be a good idea if we could somehow turn such a platform more powerful by deploying latest technologies such as Hadoop and Spark on it.
-Multi cluster Raspberry Pi, where one node can act as the master node and other nodes act as slaves and the master might be able to control the slaves.

 ## Architecture